Guide to Singapore’s Protection from Harassment Act (POHA)

-More recently, in order to enhance protection and bolster the effectiveness of the POHA’s criminal and civil measures against acts of harassment, a series of amendments were introduced to protect victims of falsehoods.
+In order to enhance protection and bolster the effectiveness of the POHA’s criminal and civil measures against acts of harassment, a series of amendments were introduced to protect victims of falsehoods, in 2020.
 This includes a new criminal offence known as doxxing.

-This article will consolidate the laws in the current version of POHA, as well as the upcoming amendments.
+This article will consolidate the laws in the current version of POHA, including the amendments, and brief about the new court.

 Offences Covered under the POHA

 The POHA criminalises behaviour which harasses, alarms or distresses a victim.